Sunanda Kumariratana

 Sunanda Kumariratana (สุนันทากุมารีรัตน์, RTGS: Sunantha Kumarirat, Sunandākumārīratana; 10 November 1860 – 31 May 1880) was a queen consort of Siam.
-She was well known as "The Wrecked Queen".
+She was one of the four royal wives of King Chulalongkorn.

 Background

 She was a daughter and fiftieth child of Siamese King Mongkut (Rama IV) and Princess Consort Piam.
 She was the half-sister and first wife of King Chulalongkorn (Rama V) of Siam (now Thailand).
-The kings's other two wives were her younger sisters, Queen Savang Vadhana and Queen Saovabha Bhongsi.
+The king's other two wives were her younger sisters, Their Majesty Queen Savang Vadhana and Queen Saovabha Phongsri.

 The queen and her daughter Kannabhorn Bejaratana drowned when the steam boat Sorawan collided with their royal boat towed by the steam yacht Pan Marut on the way to the Bang Pa-In Royal Palace (Summer Palace).

 There is an often repeated myth that the many witnesses to the accident did not dare to touch the queen, a capital offense—not even to save her life.
 However, this was not the case; the King's diary records that boatmen dived into the water, pulled the queen and her daughter from the entangling curtains, and carried them to another boat, where attendants worked in vain to resuscitate them.
 No one else died in the accident.